Discussing Difficult Situations With Your Children

 - Share your perceptions and feelings but try to avoid conveying hopelessness.
 Without diminishing the seriousness of a situation, it is important to keep perspective and convey it to children.

 - Avoid giving young children more specific detail than necessary.
 Be careful not to frighten children.
-Limit children’s exposure to media coverage of violent events.
+Limit children’s exposure to media coverage of such events.

-- Children need to know that people are not powerless in the face of hate; there are many things children and adults can do.
+- Children need to know that people are not powerless in the face of man-made or natural disasters; there are many things children and adults can do.

-- Help your children feel good about themselves so that they learn to see themselves as people who can contribute to creating a better world.
+- Get involved, give back and take action to help children see themselves as people who can contribute to creating a better world.